-Padel Magazine ; We have nice clubs like Nice, Toulouse, Aix or Perpignan, there is also a new club in Laval indoor that opened its doors not long ago, the padel is running ...
-But a help outside may be necessary for the padel to really take?
+Padel Magazine; We have nice clubs like Nice, Toulouse, Aix or even that of Perpignan, there is also a new indoor club in Laval which opened its doors not long ago, the padel is on… But help maybe necessary for the padel to really take?

 Raul Arias: Yes the padel is growing in France little by little with these padel clubs growing, hope that the 2014 year is fruitful for the French padel.
 We will see that.

-Padel Magazine : We also have a new padel club next to Monaco, in Beausoleil more precisely, which you may know?
+Padel Magazine: We also have a new padel club near Monaco, in Beausoleil more precisely, that you may know?

 Raul Arias: No I do not know, I'm in contact with people in Monaco and we try to develop things.
 But as we say good luck to this new club and the French padel.

-Padel Magazine : What is missing from the padel to outsource with force?
+Padel Magazine: What does padel lack to outsource with force?

 Raul Arias: I think there is a lack of communication in the countries to allow this sport to develop.
 The padel is not yet known.
 As we say things are done little by little.
 For example, Germany and Switzerland are now building many padel fields.
 Germany thanks to it is developing strongly.
 And with this kind of development, there will be an impact on all European countries.
 I really believe that the padel will grow strongly.
 And then there is Munich in not long.

-Padel Magazine : What are your relations with the International Paddle Federation?
+Padel Magazine: What are your relations with the international padel federation?

 Raul Arias: It's going very well.
 There is a very good relationship between us.
 They also promote the padel.
 We often talk about developing countries and try to support those countries.
 The FIP has a goal a little different from ours because it has a very attentive eye on padel development in other European countries.